Layr-Labs/eigenlayer-contracts/docs/core/PaymentCoordinator.md

 * `_checkClaim(PaymentMerkleClaim calldata claim, DistributionRoot memory root)`
     * Checks the merkle inclusion of a claim against a `DistributionRoot`
     * Reverts if any of the following are true:
-        * mismatch input param lengths: tokenIndices, tokenTreeProofs, tokenLeaves, tokenReceivers
+        * mismatch input param lengths: tokenIndices, tokenTreeProofs, tokenLeaves
         * earner proof reverting from calling `_verifyEarnerClaimProof`
         * any of the token proofs reverting from calling `_verifyTokenClaimProof`
 * Wherever AVS (Actively Validated Service) is mentioned, it refers to the contract entity that is submitting payments to the PaymentCoordinator.
 This is assumed to be a customized ServiceManager contract of some kind that is interfacing with the EigenLayer protocol.
 See base contract here [ServiceManager.sol](https://github.com/Layr-Labs/eigenlayer-middleware/blob/dev/src/ServiceManagerBase.sol)